 Historical perspective: Leeches, Bloodletting, and Iron fortification

-It hit me while researching all of this, that the bloodletters of yesteryear probably did some good for the small minority of people who were overloaded with iron.
-Leeches to reduce blood and iron stores were probably effective against bacterial infections from iron-loving bacteria.
+While researching all of this, it hit me that the bloodletters of yesteryear probably did help a small minority of people who were overloaded with iron.
+Using leeches to reduce iron stores was probably effective against some bacterial infections, and reducing iron levels likely helped the immune response to other infections as well…

 Alzheimer’s and APOE genotype